voxel51/fiftyone/docs/source/integrations/cvat.rst

 While CVAT supports video annotation, it only allows for a single video per task.
 For video samples, every video will be uploaded to a separate task.

-CVAT also does not provided a striaghtforward way to annotate sample-level labels like |Classifications|.
+CVAT also does not provided a straightforward way to annotate video-level labels like |Classifications|.
 It is recommended to use FiftyOne |tags| for
 |Sample|-level classifications on a video |Dataset|.